heitorfr/ios-image-editor/README.md

 #### checkBounds
 Set to true to bound the image scale and pan so that you dont' get a black backround on the resulting image.
-This will work correctly only if rotation os not enabled.
+This will work correctly only if rotation is not enabled.

 #### panEnabled, rotateEnabled, scaleEnabled, tapToResetEnabled
 BOOL property to enable/disable specific gestures